PNapi90/SNowCSA/README.md

 END
 ```

-where `(c)` signifies the correct answer(s).
+where `(c)` signifies the correct answer(s) can be read.
 The questions themselves are not part of the repository due to potential copyright issues.